BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 }
 ```

-After creating a transaction, it has to be confirmed and recorded in a block on the blockchain.
+However, you must now finalize it by creating blocks on the blockchain.
 Most applications require a six-block confirmations to consider the transaction as irreversible.
-If that is your case, you can mine additional 6 blocks into your Regtest chain:
+If that is your case, you can mine additional six blocks into your regtest chain:
 ```
 $ bitcoin-cli -regtest generate 6
 [